MarcelBachelier/Project1_repo/README.md

 # Magic Bored Ball
-a magic 8-ball style app that gives you things to do.
+A magic 8-ball style app that gives you things to do.
 ![](assets/photo-for-README/magic8ballpic.png)
 Are you bored, lacking motivation, or just wanting to try something new? look no further than Magic Bored Ball.
 This fun web app, that can be accessed on mobile or PC, gives you inspiration for nine different categories, and lets you choose how much you are willing to spend.